convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/instructions/changeProtocolFees.d.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/js/generated/instructions/changeProtocolFees.d.ts)

-This code is a module that provides functionality for changing protocol fees in a larger project called Convergence Program Library.
-The module imports two external libraries, "@convergence-rfq/beet" and "@solana/web3.js", which are used to define types and create transactions on the Solana blockchain.
+This code is a part of a larger project called Convergence Program Library and it is used to create a transaction instruction for changing protocol fees.
+The code imports two external libraries, "@convergence-rfq/beet" and "@solana/web3.js", which are used to define the necessary data structures and functions for creating the instruction.

+The main purpose of this code is to define the data structures and functions necessary for creating a transaction instruction that can be used to change the protocol fees for a given authority and protocol.
+The instruction takes in two arguments, settleFees and defaultFees, which are both optional and of type FeeParameters.
+The instruction also takes in two accounts, authority and protocol, which are of type web3.PublicKey.
+Additionally, the instruction can take in an optional array of remaining accounts, anchorRemainingAccounts, which is also of type web3.AccountMeta.

-The module exports two types, "ChangeProtocolFeesInstructionArgs" and "ChangeProtocolFeesInstructionAccounts", which are used to define the arguments and accounts needed to execute the "createChangeProtocolFeesInstruction" function.
-This function takes in the accounts and arguments, along with an optional programId, and returns a transaction instruction that can be used to change the protocol fees.
+The code defines two data structures, ChangeProtocolFeesInstructionArgs and ChangeProtocolFeesInstructionAccounts, which are used to define the arguments and accounts for the instruction.
+The code also defines a constant, changeProtocolFeesInstructionDiscriminator, which is used to identify the instruction in the transaction.

-The "changeProtocolFeesStruct" and "changeProtocolFeesInstructionDiscriminator" constants are also exported, which are used to define the structure and discriminator of the instruction.
-These constants are used internally by the "createChangeProtocolFeesInstruction" function to create the instruction.

-Overall, this module provides a way to change the protocol fees in the Convergence Program Library project.
-It does so by defining the necessary types and constants, and providing a function to create a transaction instruction that can be executed on the Solana blockchain.
-Here is an example of how this module might be used:
+The code also defines a function, createChangeProtocolFeesInstruction, which takes in the necessary accounts and arguments for the instruction and returns a web3.TransactionInstruction object.
+This object can then be used to create a transaction that can be sent to the Solana blockchain to change the protocol fees.

+Here is an example of how this code can be used:

 ```
-import { createChangeProtocolFeesInstruction } from "convergence-program-library";
+import { createChangeProtocolFeesInstruction } from "path/to/file";

+const authority = new web3.PublicKey("authority public key");
+const protocol = new web3.PublicKey("protocol public key");
+const settleFees = { fee1: 100, fee2: 200 };
-const accounts = {
+const defaultFees = { fee1: 50, fee2: 100 };
-  authority: new web3.PublicKey("..."),
-  protocol: new web3.PublicKey("..."),
-  anchorRemainingAccounts: [new web3.AccountMeta(...)]
-};

-const args = {
+const args = { settleFees, defaultFees };
-  settleFees: { ... },
-  defaultFees: { ... }
-};
+const accounts = { authority, protocol };
 const instruction = createChangeProtocolFeesInstruction(accounts, args);

-// Use the instruction to execute the transaction on the Solana blockchain
+// Use the instruction to create a transaction and send it to the Solana blockchain
 ```

+Overall, this code provides a useful tool for changing protocol fees in the Convergence Program Library project.
 ## Questions:
  1. What external libraries or dependencies does this code rely on?
 - This code relies on two external libraries: "@convergence-rfq/beet" and "@solana/web3.js".

-2. What is the purpose of the "ChangeProtocolFeesInstructionArgs" type and what does it contain?
+2. What is the purpose of the "ChangeProtocolFeesInstructionArgs" type and its properties?
-- The "ChangeProtocolFeesInstructionArgs" type is a TypeScript interface that defines the arguments for a function that changes protocol fees.
-It contains two properties: "settleFees" and "defaultFees", both of which are optional and of type "COption<FeeParameters>".
+- The "ChangeProtocolFeesInstructionArgs" type defines the arguments needed for the "createChangeProtocolFeesInstruction" function, including "settleFees" and "defaultFees" properties of type "beet.COption<FeeParameters>".

-3. What is the purpose of the "createChangeProtocolFeesInstruction" function and what arguments does it take?
+3. What is the purpose of the "createChangeProtocolFeesInstruction" function and how is it used?
-- The "createChangeProtocolFeesInstruction" function is a TypeScript function that creates a Solana transaction instruction for changing protocol fees.
-It takes three arguments: "accounts" of type "ChangeProtocolFeesInstructionAccounts", "args" of type "ChangeProtocolFeesInstructionArgs", and an optional "programId" of type "web3.PublicKey".
+- The "createChangeProtocolFeesInstruction" function creates a Solana transaction instruction for changing protocol fees, using the provided accounts and arguments.
+It can be called with the necessary parameters and an optional program ID to generate the instruction.